-Residential real estate guidance for buyers, sellers, and investors in Minnesota and Arizona, with direct support from first conversation to closing.
+Residential real estate guidance for Minnesota and Arizona buyers, sellers, and investors who want direct, responsive help from first conversation to closing.

-- Minnesota home buyers who want step-by-step guidance and fast communication
+- Minnesota home buyers who want step-by-step guidance

 - Cross-state movers between Minnesota and Arizona

-June 2026
+August 2026

 Key facts about Jesse Scheel